aysannazarmohamady/visual_python/README.md

 By following these steps and utilizing the capabilities of Visual Python, users can effectively perform a complete data mining process.
 It is important to make informed decisions throughout the process and leverage the power of visualization to gain meaningful insights from the data.

+***How to install Visual Python as an extension***

+**Requirements**

+Visual Python is an extension to Jupyter Lab, Jupyter Notebook and Google Colab.

+You must have one of these environment installed already.

 ***How do I do a complete data mining process with it?***